-(h) Annual Summer Layoff
+G) Annual Summer Layoff

-Except for (g) above, this Article shall not apply to the annual summer layoff of less than twelve (12) month employees.
-The availability of summer work for such employees shall be determined in accordance with the Summer Replacement Workers LOU #9.
+Except for 30 (g), this Article shall not apply to the annual summer layoff of school term (nominal ten (10) month) employees.
+The availability of summer work for such employees in each school district shall be determined by the local parties in accordance with local past practice.

-(i) Resignation Pay After Layoff
+H) Resignation After Layoff

-A laid off employee who resigns, forfeits their recall rights and shall be paid one (1) weeks' pay for each completed year of service up to a maximum of twenty (20) weeks' pay, provided that the employee:

-- a) has at least one (1) year of service, and - b) has exhausted their bumping rights, and - c) provides their notice of resignation within thirty (30) days of layoff.
+Upon being laid off an employee shall have thirty (30) days in which to opt for recall rights under Article 11(e) or to resign.
+Upon resignation the employee shall be paid one (1) week's pay for each complete year of service up to a maximum of twenty (20) weeks' pay.
+This option shall only be available to an employee who has been a regular employee for at least one (1) year and who has exhausted bumping rights under Article 11(d).

-ARTICLE 12: POSTINGS AND STAFF CHANGES
+ARTICLE 12 POSTINGS AND STAFF CHANGES

-(a) Job Posting
+A) Job Posting

-When a vacancy occurs the Employer shall notify the Union and post notice of the position on the district website and in the Employer's office, shops and on all Union designated bulletin boards for a minimum of five (5) working days in order that all regular employees will know about the position and be able to make written or electronic application therefor.
+When a vacancy occurs the Employer shall notify the Union and post notice of the position on the District website for a minimum of five (5) working days in order that all regular employees will know about the position and be able to make written or electronic application therefor.
 Such notice shall contain the following information: location of work site (where identified), nature of position, required knowledge and education, ability and skills, shift and wage and salary rate or range.